musicretrieval/BeatsBear/README.md

 # Build Guide

+Try building and running the application, if it doesn't work, the ffmpeg library might be missing.

-To install, this Android project requires the following library: https://github.com/WritingMinds/ffmpeg-android/releases Download `prebuilt-binaries.zip`, you will get three files:
+To run, this Android project requires the following library: https://github.com/WritingMinds/ffmpeg-android/releases Download `prebuilt-binaries.zip`, you will get three files:
 - armeabi-v7a/ffmpeg